Bakhuis Mountains: Geology

+Environment

+The mountains vary in height from 300-946 m, and are covered with largely pristine forest.
+The range has been designated an Important Bird Area (IBA) by BirdLife International because it supports significant populations of many birds, including the near-threatened crested eagle, harpy eagle and blue-cheeked parrot, among 378 species recorded.

+History

 In the second half of the 20th century there was already a plan to economically exploit the area: the West Suriname Plan, centered on the mining of bauxite in the Bakhuis Mountains.
 After Suriname became independent of the Netherlands in the 1980s, however, the implementation of this plan was discontinued.
-A specially built railway line was built in 1972, connecting the Bakhuis Mountains with Apoera, however the railway line was never put into use and was abandoned in 2002.
+A railway was built in 1976, connecting the Bakhuis Mountains with Apoera, however the railway was never put into use and was abandoned in 2002.